 All the mentioned types can serve efficiently for marketing goals and increase brand awareness.
 A creative and catchy video is a good way of attracting customers’ attention and the proven method of informing them quickly and brightly.
-A video activates several channels of perception – audio, visual, sound – simultaneously and usually do it in a way of telling a story.
-All the mentioned combination of factors tend to make the presentation strong and memorable especially if based on high-quality graphic design and animation.
+A video activates several channels of perception – audio, visual, sound – simultaneously, and usually do it in a way of telling a story.
+All the mentioned combinations of factors tend to make the presentation strong and memorable especially if based on high-quality graphic design and animation.
 People are daily overloaded with tons of information of all kinds, so most of them aren’t ready to devote much time to learning about products or services, especially the new ones.
-In these conditions, video can become the way of communication which is dynamic, informative and attractive.
+In these conditions, video can become the way of communication which is dynamic, informative, and attractive.

 No doubt, technically design any sort of video is the complex multi-level process in terms of design.
 Promotional video adds its own specific aspects being focused on the particular business goals.

 Generally, the process of video production includes the following steps: